World’s top golfer takes honors at Kingdom’s Royal Greens

-For the third year, some of the world’s best golfers tested their skills next to the Red Sea at the Royal Greens Golf Club at the King Abdullah Economic City in a tournament that teed off last weekend.
+For a third year, some of the world’s best golfers tested their skills next to the Red Sea at the Royal Greens Golf Club at the King Abdullah Economic City in a tournament that teed off last weekend.

-The four-day tournament, a stop on the European Tour known as the “desert swing” and the first event to be held in the Kingdom, is one example of the effort the Kingdom and the company are making to encourage sports, health, and wellness.
+The four-day tournament, a stop on the European Tour known as the “desert swing” — and the first event to be held in the Kingdom — is one example of the effort the Kingdom and the company are making to encourage sports, health, and wellness.